Persian lime: Cultivation

-Persian limes were first grown on a large scale in Persia (now known as Iran) and southern Iraq.
+Persian limes were first grown on a large scale in Iran and southern Iraq.

 The trees are propagated clonally, by grafting or air layering.
 Persian limes are commercialized primarily in six sizes, known as 110s, 150s, 175s, 200s, 230s and 250s.
 Large numbers of Persian limes are grown, processed, and exported every year primarily from Mexico to the American, European and Asian markets.
 In 2014, Brazil was the major exporter of fresh limes to Europe (about 70%) with Mexico supplying most of the remainder.